-When making a ranged attack into or while engaged in Melee, after applying all other modifiers, only roll half the dice pool round up.
+When making a shooting attack into or while engaged in Melee, after applying all other modifiers, only roll half the dice pool.

 There are four types of Tactical Actions.
 Each No Action can be performed once in addition to other actions during a character’s turn.
 Basic Actions can be performed by any Character.
 Skill Actions can only be performed by a character with the correct ability; they are described in the Skill Abilities.
 Reactions are Skill Actions that happen in response to another character’s Action.
 Each Reaction specifies when and how often it can be performed.

 A Character may always choose to do nothing on their turn, but they may not wait to use their Actions without an Ability.

 Keep in mind that each turn represents a large amount of time and movement.
 Normal combat in Anesidora is not tactical fighting in a single room, but large scale positioning with short bursts of brutal action.
 Brawls and duels in tight spaces are handled using the rules of combat in a single zone.

 A Character can use each No Action once each turn.
 However, keep in mind that they only have about 10 minutes to do all their actions.
 Try to keep it reasonable.
 It is up to the GM and Players to determine what a Player can realistically do in a Turn, and if they even care about realism.

 Once during their turn, the Character may change their facing.

 Interact with Environment

 A character may open and close doors, press switches, and do any number of small actions during their turn that they could realistically fit into a few minutes; 10 minutes if it is the only thing they are doing.

 A Character may get on/off an animal or inside/out of a vehicle in their Zone.